MDLife – June 2021

 By Jorge Rodriguez, Vice President

 Patient adoption can be a challenge with digital health.
 It has been a concern for years in healthcare with new medications and therapies.
-When patient portals were introduced, their uptake was slow, and the technology caused issues for many patients.
+When patient portals were introduced, their adoption was slow, and the technology caused issues for many patients.
 Now with telemedicine, it’s déjà vu all over again.
 So, with digital health impacting healthcare even more, how do providers address adoption?

 Adoption of digital health solutions really ramped up as a result of COVID-19.
 The pandemic and the resulting healthcare delivery issues saw digital health become a necessity.
 Rock Health and the Stanford Center for Digital Health recently released its Digital Health Consumer Adoption Report, a study of 7,900 consumers conducted September and October last year.